hershkumar/hershkumar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Hersh Kumar and I am an incoming Physics PhD student at the University of Maryland.
+My name is Hersh Kumar and I am a first year Physics graduate student at the University of Maryland.

 My interests mainly lie in computational physics, nuclear theory, quantum many-body systems, and quantum computation.
 I am currently working on the application of neural networks to the variational Monte Carlo method, for the approximation of ground state energies of quantum many-body systems.
 A paper regarding bosonic systems has been published in Physical Review C, [here](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.109.034004).